-In a heart-wrenching incident, a pregnant wild elephant met with a tragic death in Kerala after she ate a pineapple filled with firecrackers.
-The 15-year-old elephant belonging to the Silent Valley National Park in Palakkad died in Velliyar river in Malappuram district in a standing position with its trunk in the water on May 27.
+In one of the most horrific acts of cruelty against animal, a pregnant wild elephant met with a tragic death in Kerala after she ate a pineapple filled with firecrackers offered to her by some unknown locals.
+The 15-year-old elephant belonging to the Silent Valley National Park in Palakkad died at Velliyar river in Malappuram district in a standing position with its trunk in the water on May 27.

 “When the pineapple she ate exploded, she must have been shocked not thinking about herself, but about the child she was going to give birth to in 18 to 20 months," wrote forest officer Mohan Krishnan in a Facebook post which brought the incident to light.
 Krishnan was part of the Rapid Response Team to rescue the elephant.